Charlie Gracie at the London Hippodrome

 Left - Charlie Gracie, his guitar and the "char-ladies" backstage at the Hippodrome: August 1957.

-is still an active performer and continues to play in the U.K. where
+was still an active performer, and continued to play in the U.K., where

 Right - Charlie Gracie with Sir Paul McCartney - 1999.

 Sir Paul covered FABULOUS in 1999.
-Nash duets with my father on his current cd.
+Nash duets with my father on one of his CDs.

 Above - Charlie signing autographs at the Stage Door of the London Hippodrome - 1957